bedita/docs/source/endpoints/model/object_types.rst

 This operation cannot be reversed and will not be allowed if:

-* object of this type exist
+* one or more objects of this type exist
 * ``core_type`` attribute flag is ``true``
 * a subtype of this type exits